 Segway Setup

-* It is possible to ride a Segway nearly 80 miles per day if you know the route intimately and are traveling on relatively safe roads.
+* It is possible to ride a Segway nearly 80 miles per day if you know the route intimately and are traveling on relatively safe roads.* 6 machines were used and would be the minimum to do this.

 * The re-charging generator works while moving down the road.